lude-bri/libft_42_LP/README.md

 > [!NOTE]
 > In general, library files in the C language end with the extension .h

-In order to understand more about the topic, let's talk about the **preprocessors**!
+To understand more about the topic, let's talk about the **preprocessors**!

 -----
 # <a name="#index-2"> 2.
 Preprocessors </a>